alyona-shirpal/aws-cognito-login/README.md

-# Test Cognito Login Service
+# AWS Cognito Login Service on Node JS

 A Node.js service for user authentication using AWS Cognito.
 This service provides routes for sign up, sign in, OTP verification, and sign out.